 A well-designed and mobile-friendly training website and online registration will get you big points with Google, helping you get straight to the top of those search results.
 Using a known and trustworthy website platform, such as WordPress, is a good place to start.
 From there, you need to ensure your website is easy to navigate, with course catalogs and relevant filtering, page loading times are fast, and online registration and checkout processes are smooth and simple.

 Arlo’s web services team can create a cost-effective, on-brand training company website that will see you at the top of your game.
-Check out the Ultimate Guide to Websites to learn more and see examples of best-practice training provider websites.
+Check out the Ultimate Guide to Websites to learn more and see examples of best-practice websites that help market training courses.